-The TSI-IOBOB is designed to "break out" the 6-pin Mini Din auxiliary connector found on our scientific CCD cameras into five SMA connectors.
+The TSI-IOBOB is designed to "break out" the 6-pin Mini Din connector found on our scientific CCD camera auxiliary cables into five SMA connectors.
 The SMA connectors can then be connected using SMA cables to other devices to provide a trigger input to the camera or to monitor camera performance.
-A typical setup is shown in the image to the right, where a 1500M-GE camera is connected to a TSI-IOBOB using a 1500-CAB1 cable that must be purchased separately.
 The pin configurations are listed on the Pin Diagrams tab above.